A Framework for Characterising the Value of Information in Hidden Markov Models: Conclusions

 \section{Conclusions}

 In this paper, a mutual-information based value of information framework was formalised to characterise how valuable the status updates are for hidden Markov models.
 The notion of VoI was interpreted as the reduction in the uncertainty of the current unobserved status given that we have a dynamic sequence of noisy measurements.
 We took the noisy OU process as an example and derived closed-form VoI expressions.
-Moreover, the VoI was further explored in the context of the noisy OU model with different sampling policies.
-For uniform sampling, the simplified VoI expressions were derived in high and low SNR regimes, respectively.
-For random sampling, the simplified expression and the statistical properties of VoI were obtained.
+Moreover, the VoI was further explored in the context of the noisy OU model with different sampling times.
+The simplified VoI expressions were derived in high and low SNR regimes and statistical properties of VoI were obtained in M/M/1 queue model.
+The optimal sampling policy to maximise the average VoI was also investigated under the sampling rate constraint.
 Furthermore, numerical results are presented to verify the accuracy of our theoretical analysis.
 Compared with the traditional AoI metric, the proposed VoI framework can be used to describe the timeliness of the source data, how correlated the underlying random process is, and the noise in hidden Markov models.

+Even though we focus on the single transmitter and single receiver in this paper, one could imagine that there are ways to extend this framework to multiple transmitters and receivers.
+For example, we can consider the network where multiple sensing devices are deployed to monitor the same random process.
+The noisy observations of each device are correlated, but they are captured at different times and from different locations.
+The proposed framework can be used to evaluate the information value of the underlying random process given the noisy observations from different locations.

 \begin{appendices}